-- Human Resources: - Propose to the Appointments and Remuneration Board Committee the Remuneration Policy and its subsequent amendments. - 0 Coordinate and oversee, as а complement of the BoD. the monitoring of the implementation of the Policy and evaluate its performance. - To safeguard employment contracts; - Prepare the annual remuneration report. - Disclosure of the List of the "Identified Staff" to the Bank of Spain. - Risk Management: assess how the variable remuneration policy affects the risk profile of the entity and entity's culture. - Compliance: analyses how the remuneration policy affects to compliance and internal policies by the bank. - Internal Audit: provides the Risks and Audit Committee and Senior Management with a reliable observation about the effectiveness of the controls designed to mitigate the significant risks affecting the business, both current and foreseeable in the future.
+- Human Resources: - Propose to the Appointments and Remuneration Board Committee the Remuneration Policy and its subsequent amendments.

+- Coordinate and oversee, as a complement of the BoD, the monitoring of the implementation of the Policy and evaluate its performance. - o To safeguard employment contracts; - Prepare the annual remuneration report. - Disclosure of the List of the "Identified Staff" to the Bank of Spain. - Risk Management: assess how the variable remuneration policy affects the risk profile of the entity and entity's culture. - Compliance: analyses how the remuneration policy affects to compliance and internal policies by the bank. - Internal Audit: provides the Risks and Audit Committee and Senior Management with a reliable observation about the effectiveness of the controls designed to mitigate the significant risks affecting the business, both current and foreseeable in the future.
 Its main objective is to ensure the proper functioning of good governance, risk management and controls implemented to mitigate current and incipient risks, considering the current and expected control environment in the future, in an independent, reliable and timely manner.
+Additionally, it provides the Audit and Risk Commission and the Senior Management with a reliable finding about the effectiveness of controls aimed at mitigating significant risks that affect the business, both current and foreseeable in the future.
+Its primary objective is to ensure, independently, reliably and in a timely manner, the proper functioning of good governance, risk management and the controls implemented to mitigate current and incipient risks, considering the current and expected control environment in the future.

-The degree of adequacy of the Policy in respect of the various requirements concerning remuneration at financial institutions was analysed by independent experts, and the conclusion was that Allfunds Bank's Remuneration Policy sufficiently complies with legislation in force at May 31st, 2018.
+The degree of adequacy of the Policy in respect of the various requirements concerning remuneration at financial institutions was analysed by independent experts on June 2020, and the conclusion was that Allfunds' Remuneration Policy sufficiently complies with legislation in force at December 31st, 2019.